mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

 ### Redundant aliases

-When you expose your public API in `__init__` modules by importing most object from the underlying modules, it can be a bit tedious to import everything, and then list everything again in the `__all__` list attribute.
+When you expose your public API in `__init__` modules by importing most objects from the underlying modules, it can be a bit tedious to import everything, and then list everything again in the `__all__` list attribute.
 For this reason, another convention emerged where objects imported and aliased with the same name are considered public.

 ```python title="my_package/__init__.py"
 from elsewhere import something as something